robokoding/robokoding.github.io/_pages/kits/sumomanager/index.md

 on the **Add WiFi network** button.
 You can also add more networks, so you can use it
 in several locations.
 ![sumomanager](/assets/img/sumomanager_add_wifi.png)

+## Debugging problems

+In case you are facing some problems with the SumoRobot you can contact [letstalk@robokoding.com](#) In case you are interested to debug problems yourself you can head over to [GitHub](https://github.com/robokoding) to find all the design files and software.